pnnl/MSAC/README.md

 ## Running the calculator

 MSAC is provided with a list of 300+ adducts and their charges.
-To calculate the m/z for these adducts base on your input masses, pass MSAC a .csv with the compound masses in a column titled 'mass'.
+To calculate the m/z for these adducts based on your input masses, pass MSAC a .csv with the compound masses in a column titled 'mass'.
 Other columns present in the file will be preserved.
 ```
 msac input.csv
 ```